Hoppe2808/BodySwapUnity/README.md

 Once the project is started and connected to Photon Fusion, it should try to connect to the exo-skeleton.

 # Interface
+![Pasted image 20220114114804.png]
+The image above show the first menu the user is met with, when starting the application.
+This is the default menu, that comes with a basic setup for Photon Fusion.

+The only buttons to know to succesfully run this project is "Start Host (H)" and "Start Client (C)".

+"Start Host (H)" will connect to the Fusion cloud as a host.
+This will enable the user access to all the menus that has been implemented in this project.
+"Start Client (C)" will connect to the Fusion cloud as a client, this will only be succesful if another user has connected as a host.